charles-bernard/ISF_add_ons/README.md

-* Given a list of family of genes aggregated by ISF, parse the fasta file that comprise all the sequences of each family with the aim to retrieve all species-sequence relationships of families.
+* Given a list of family of genes aggregated by ISF, parse the fasta file that comprise all the sequences of each family with the aim to retrieve the species-sequence relationships of families.
 This allows to associate to each family name a list of representative species.